federicobaldini/mail-server/README.md

 # mail-server

-An email newsletter multi thread server, using Rust.
+An email newsletter server to subscribe and receive mail focused on an enterprise implementation, using Rust.

 Credit: "Zero to Production in Rust" book by Luca Palmieri